Getting the Go-Ahead

 Here are some of the things you may see attached to your child in the PICU:

-Used to check heart rate, respiratory rate, blood pressure and oxygen in the blood.
+These monitors are used to check heart rate, respiratory rate, blood pressure and oxygen in in your child’s blood.

 An endotracheal (ET) tube